ACS GCI Pharmaceutical Roundtable

 For more information, see the Green Chemistry Tools page

 The ACS GCI Pharmaceutical Roundtable is a frequent and influential publisher.
 For example, "Key green chemistry research areas—a perspective from pharmaceutical manufacturers" published in Green Chemistry in 2007 has received over 283 citations.
-The Roundtable's most recent papers include:
+The Roundtable's most recent papers, including published research funded by the Roundtable, are:

 - Sustainable Chromatography (an oxymoron?), Emily A. Peterson, Barry Dillon, Izzat T. Raheem, Paul Richardson, Daniel Richter, Rachel Schmidt, and Helen F. Sneedon, Green Chemistry, July 14, 2014 (web), DOI: 10.1039/C4GC00615A